olayasturias/olayasturias.github.io/_posts/2020-09-15-improveorprocess.md

   - Recycle code: maybe you have a better (or specific to your use-case) database for image enhancement.
 Or maybe you don't have an image enhancement database, but want to train your neural net in your specific object-scene-whatever recognition database.
 If you're focused in a very specific part of your algorithm, it seems like a good idea to rely in a previous work from someone more experienced than you (or with better data than yours) to do that other part.
 That third-party software will probably work better than yours... and if you save that time, you'll be able to focus better in your field of expertise!

 Anyway, let's evaluate it from the object detection perspective.
 I want to do a comparative between the two approaches, with and without a prior image enhancement, and see which performs better for object detection.
 I will be using State of the Art algorithms for such comparative.
-But first of all, let's think about what metrics we could use:
+But first of all, let's think about which metrics we could use:

 # Metrics for object detection